 The City of Milwaukee water utility, Milwaukee Water Works, provides safe, clean drinking water to homes and businesses throughout the greater Milwaukee area.
-The City of Milwaukee Health Department works with Milwaukee Water Works to monitor and assure drinking water quality and safety for city of Milwaukee residents.
+The City of Milwaukee Health Department works with Milwaukee Water Works to assure drinking water quality and safety for city of Milwaukee residents.

 For more information on Milwaukee water treatment and service, visit the Milwaukee Water Works website.